pbulteel/linux-tips-tricks/filesystem-checks.md

 ls -lb            # use to print any characters in a filename you don't usually see like spaces, tabs, etc"

 ```
-`du`
+With `du`
 ```
 # to get a summary of sizes of directories in the directory you're in
 du -sh  *
 du -h -d 1 /dir   # similar to above, does a "depth" of 1 giving totals for the directories under /dir

 ```
-If you have multiple filesystem types you can exclude (`-x`) them from your output.
+However, if you have multiple filesystem types they can show a lot of data, but you can exclude (`-x`) them from your output.
 To see what type they are use the `-T` flag and then exclude that.
 If you have it wrong it won't exclude it (example: nfs vs nfs4)
 ```
 df -h -x squashfs -x nfs4
 ```
+And if you have a filesystem you want to remount
 ```
 mount -o remount
 ```

-And who can forget `find`, `lsof` and ...
+And who can forget `find`, `lsof` and others...

 ```
 # find file or directory with case insensitive name